 Mansell, on the other hand, compliments everyone:

 Ayrton Senna has balanced the score.
 Out of ten races this year, he has won five.
 The others are divided between three drivers: one each at Piquet and Patrese, three for Nigel Mansell.
 Who expected an unconditional surrender of the Brazilian, is servile.
-When you have class and will to sell, even in difficult times, you emerge.
+When you have enough class and motivation, even in difficult times, you emerge.
 But in reality the Hungarian race was not a race like the others.
 The World Champion built his success by achieving two goals.
-It was enough to get the pole position during qualifying and then keep the first place at the start (with a maneuver that Patrese has considered incorrect, but the FISA has not considered opportune to take part, Immediately eating all the assertions of these days, second which the sporting commissioners would have been severe) in order to cross for first the goal.
+It was enough to get the pole position during qualifying and then keep the first place at the start (with a manoeuvre that Patrese has considered incorrect, but the FISA has not considered appropriate to take part, immediately refuting all the assertions of these days, according to which the race direction had been severe) in order to cross the finish line for first.
 So Mansell and Patrese, second and third, were disappointed.
-After all, it would have been inconvenient to immediately provoke a controversy after the hugs of recent days that have even led to peace between the Seine himself and his enemy Prost.
-They will have to redo in the next races and in particular in Spa-Francorchamps, in Belgium, where they will race Sunday, August 25, 1991, on a very fast track and more suitable, at least in appearance, to the current characteristics of Williams-Renault than those of McLaren-Honda.
-Senna launched towards the English driver’s world ranking and the attempts of the Paduan to get back in the race have failed, even more serious is the situation of Ferrari, which continues on its way uphill.
+After all, it would have been inconvenient to immediately provoke a controversy after the hugs of recent days that have even led to peace between Senna himself and his enemy Prost.
+They will have to try again in the next races and in particular in Spa-Francorchamps, in Belgium, where they will race on Sunday, August 25, 1991, on a very fast track that is more suitable, at least apparently, to the current characteristics of Williams-Renault than those of McLaren-Honda.
+Senna launched towards the Englishman in the driver’s standings and the attempts of the Paduan to get back in the race have failed; even more serious is the situation of Ferrari, which is still on its way uphill.
 The Maranello team continues its path with many difficulties, because the long-awaited technical solutions have not yet led to acceptable results.
-A bit also for bad luck, but also and above all for the inability of the team to get away in a definite way from the trouble, the discussions, the problems that still involve a little the whole planet Ferrari, especially for the two drivers.
+A bit also for bad luck, but also and above all for the inability of the team to get away in a definite way from trouble, the discussions, the problems that still involve a little the whole Ferrari environment, especially for the two drivers.

 The controversy with Prost has just ended and there is already tension around Alesi (some even say that he could switch to Benetton).
-These are provocative frictions, but we must recognize that the men of the Maranello team fall very easily.
-Unfortunately, the situation is not happy and the fans suffer from it, despite their unshakeable faith so far.
-The truth is that without victories there is no serenity and without calm you can’t win.
-This does not mean, however, that engineer Lombardi and the other Ferrari technicians won’t do everything to try again and resurrect.
-From Wednesday 14 August 1991, in Monza, there will be another three days of testing, before the Belgian Grand Prix.
-An opportunity to use to develop chassis and engines with the hope of defeating a disease, due to lack of results, that is risking becoming chronic.
-Meanwhile, in Hungary, only Jean Alesi, after all, thanks to his placement has the courage to joke.
+These are provocative frictions, but it must be recognised that the men of the Maranello team fall for it very easily.
+Unfortunately, the situation is not positive and the fans suffer from it, despite their unshakeable faith so far.
+The truth is that without victories there is no serenity and without calm one cannot win.
+This does not mean, however, that engineer Lombardi and the other Ferrari technicians will not do everything to try again and resurrect.
+From Wednesday, 14 August 1991, in Monza, there will be another three days of testing, before the Belgian Grand Prix.
+An opportunity to develop chassis and engines with the hope of defeating a disease, due to lack of results, that is risking becoming chronic.
+Meanwhile, in Hungary, only Jean Alesi, after all, thanks to his placement, has the courage to joke.
 The Frenchman gets on the Benetton van, together with Piquet, laughing.
-A move to which someone already gives an interpretation, as always happens in these cases, making a simple two and two makes four.
-Since Saturday after the tests there was a moment of tension between the Frenchman, always very impetuous, and the engineer Lombardi (Ferrari manager admits the existence of the episode, but both say that it is a misunderstanding, that they have explained and that everything is forgotten), Alesi should spend next year to the Anglo-Italian team next to his Brazilian friend.
+A move to which someone already gave an interpretation, as it always happens in these cases, connecting the dots.
+Since Saturday after the tests there was a moment of tension between the Frenchman, always very impetuous, and engineer Lombardi (Ferrari manager admits the existence of the episode, but both say that it is a misunderstanding, that they have explained themselves to each other and that everything is forgotten), Alesi should spend next year to the Anglo-Italian team next to his Brazilian friend.
 But Jean, of course, does not give weight to inference.